CTHRU/Hitrava/README.md

     - Python 3.7.6 is the lowest recommended version (developed and tested on this version).
     - Python 3.5.1 is the lowest minimum required version (compatibility tested on this version).
 - A Huawei account to request your health data.
+- 7-Zip stand-alone version to convert directly from an encrypted Huawei Health ZIP file.
+Currently, this method is only supported on Windows operating systems.

 ### Installation Procedure
 #### Step 1 - Install Python